 According to manufacturers’ literature, memory loss has been reported shortly after taking zopiclone.
-The incidence of these reactions is known to be rare and may be more likely to occur in elderly patients.
+The incidence of these reactions is not currently known, however may be more likely to occur in elderly patients.

 There is some evidence of lesser effects on short-term memory with zopiclone as compared to other hypnotics e.g. benzodiazepines and further studies are required to confirm this data.